OpenMS/pyopenms-docs/docs/source/background.rst

 Identifying molecules with Tandem Mass Spectrometry (MS2)
 `````````````````````````````````````````````````````````
 To get better results, we can use two mass analyzers sequentially to generate and analyze ions.
-This technique is called **tandem mass spectrometry** or MS/MS (MS2).
-Tandem mass spectrometry is especially useful for linear polymers like proteins, RNA and DNA.
+This technique is called **tandem :term:`mass spectrometry<Mass spectrometry>`** or MS/MS (MS2).
+Tandem :term:`mass spectrometry<Mass spectrometry>` is especially useful for linear polymers like proteins, RNA and DNA.

 With MS2, ions called **precursor ions** are isolated and fragmented into ion fragments or **product ions**.
 A :term:`mass spectrum` is recorded for both the precursor and the product ions.